Inverness: Roads

-In late 2008, the Scottish Government's transport plan for the next 20 years was announced.
+In late 2008, the Scottish Government announced its transport plan for the next 20 years.
 It brings forward planned improvements to the A9 in an attempt to stimulate the economy and protect jobs.
 Work costing a total of £8.5 million was undertaken at Moy, Carrbridge and Bankfoot.
 Northbound overtaking lanes were created and the carriageway was reconstructed at both Moy and Carrbridge.
 Junction improvements were also made at Moy.
-In November 2011 the Scottish Government announced that it will upgrade the entire road from Perth to Inverness to dual carriageway.
-Work on this project was scheduled to be completed in 2025, at a cost of £3 billion.
-However, in 2023, this project was announced to be an impossible deadline, with a mere 11 miles having been dualled since it was announced in 2011.
-Subsequently, the project was extended by a further 10 years to 2035, with Michael Gove stating that the A9 had to be dualled north of Inverness to Nigg in order to assist with the UK Government's Levelling Up programme at the port.
+In 2011, the Scottish Government announced that it will upgrade the entire road from Perth to Inverness to dual carriageway by 2025.
+However, in 2023, the project was postponed to 2035, with Michael Gove stating that the A9 had to be dualled north of Inverness to Nigg in order to assist with the UK Government's Levelling Up programme at the port.

 In December 2011, the Scottish Government announced its intention to dual the A96 between Inverness and Aberdeen.
 The project will include upgrading the remaining 86 miles (138 km) of single carriageway along the route to dual carriageway at a cost of £3 billion.
 The first section to be dualled will be the section between Inverness and Auldearn.
 This will include a bypass of Nairn and the construction of a number of grade separated interchanges along the route.

-In August 2021, the procurement process for the Tomatin to Moy section was started.
-Once this section is completed, there will be 20 miles (32 km) of continuous dual carriageway south of Inverness.
+However, like the A9 Dualling project, this plan has also come under intense scrutiny due to the lack of work taking place, proposals for the project to be rolled back to only dual key areas, rather than a full dualling, and it being left out of a Scottish Budget speech.